s3r3t0/sereto/docs/usage.md

 # Usage

-SeReTo provides a *command line interface (CLI)* to help you create and manage your reports.
+SeReTo provides a *command line interface (CLI)* to help you create and manage your projects.
 After you have [set it up](getting_started/installation.md), you can continue with the following steps.

-## Getting Help
+## Getting help

 Any time you are unsure about anything, or cannot remember a command structure, you can always check the command's help: